 You may be interested to read

-This Alert is based on: Humphreys ABC, and others.
+This summary is based on: Humphreys ABC, and others.
 Factors associated with infection after operative vaginal birth—a secondary analysis of a randomized controlled trial of prophylactic antibiotics for the prevention of infection following operative vaginal birth.
 American Journal of Obstetrics and Gynecology.
 2022; 228: e1-e11.

 Information on assisted vaginal births from the Royal College of Obstetricians and Gynaecologists.